Making Personal Finance Decisions When Things Are Good

 - Focus on how you are invested, not on your past returns.
 Understanding your investments is different from knowing whether they have gone up or down.
 If you are up 15% so far this year, you own stock-like risk and that may not be appropriate considering your stage in life.
 Ask yourself if you can handle the downside that goes along with that?
 If the peak of the market is imminent, you are 12 years older than you were when the last recession and significant market drop began.
 If you are concerned about your ability to weather a downturn at this stage in life, now is the time to be proactive.

 - Communicate about your plan.
-Talk about money with your spouse, your partner, your children, anyone who you care about.
+Talk about personal finance decisions with your spouse, your partner, your children, anyone who you care about.
 Consult your financial planner, accountant, and estate attorney.
 Make sure the right people have visibility on the state of your family finances.
 Your professional team can help bring clarity to make informed, proactive decisions and help avoid being reactive when the next crisis comes.
 For your family and professionals, though, now is the time for understanding.
 I just can’t stress this enough: The time for everyone to figure out your financial situation is not when the market drops, or the job is lost, or the husband passes away.
 Opening the lines of communication about finances makes it easier to make decisions later when the stakes and stresses are higher.
 At the very least, the people who you care about should know who to call and what to do in case of emergency.

 - Control what you can control.
 Specifically: Spending and Liquidity.
 Do you know how much it costs to maintain your lifestyle?
 Do you know how you would sustain or change that lifestyle if interest rates drift lower and we get a market downturn?
 Understanding your spending is the first step to having flexibility for an uncertain future.
 The second step is maintaining liquidity.
 You can’t spend what you can’t reach.
 We can be convinced to lock into certain investments, or gifting strategies, or trusts when we feel flush during the boom years.
-The trade-off for these is often that you limit your access to your principal.
+The trade-off for these is often that you limit access to your principal.
 Be careful about maintaining the right amount of liquidity and flexibility in your plan.
 You might need to change the plan based on circumstances that you never saw coming.

 Being proactive starts with understanding where you are.
 If you would like to start a conversation about your unique situation, contact us.